richardgiddings/django_login/README.md

 - I have added a stylesheet auth_style.css to enable styling to be done.
 - There are settings files for production and development, both importing from a base set of settings.
 - Emails in development appear in the console as we have set EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend' in the dev.py settings file.

-**Improvements that could be made**
-- At the moment the password reset is done by email address, which doesn't have to be unique among users.
+- With the default PasswordResetForm the password reset is done by email address, which doesn't have to be unique among users.
+I have chosen to require a username (which is unique) for password resets but another (possibly better) solution might be to make the email address unique amongst users.